Balota (film): Plot

-Emmy is a teacher living with her son Enzo in an unnamed town.
-She is also an election worker who monitors the voting process held in her school, which becomes a polling station during the 2007 elections.
-The campaign is marred by killings and ballot-snatching by a gang led by Migs as well as vote-buying for the mayoralty race, which is contested by Edraline, a former actor campaigning on a change platform, and the corrupt incumbent, Hidalgo, who owns multiple businesses and mistreats her employees, among them Emmy's friends.
+Emmy, a teacher and mother to her son Enzo, lives in a town where she also serves as an election worker.
+During the 2007 elections, her school doubles as a polling station, where she monitors the voting process amid a chaotic campaign.
+Violence, including killings and ballot-snatching orchestrated by a gang led by Migs, plagues the event, while vote-buying schemes distort the mayoral race.
+The race pits Edraline, a former actor running on a platform of change, against Hidalgo, a corrupt incumbent who owns multiple businesses and mistreats his employees – among them, Emmy's close friends.

-The election is tightly-fought, with only the results from Emmy's precinct uncounted.
-A COMELEC representative appears at the school and asks for escorts to transport the ballot box containing the results to the governor.
-Emmy volunteers and is joined by a colleague, Waks.
-Before leaving, the principal handcuffs Emmy to the ballot box to protect the votes inside.
-Along the way, the COMELEC representative tries to bribe them to surrender the box, but when the two refuse he pulls out a gun and mortally wounds Waks.
-Emmy bludgeons the shooter to death with her ballot box and flees.
+The election is tightly contested, with only the results from Emmy's precinct still uncounted.
+A COMELEC representative arrives at the school, requesting escorts to transport the ballot box holding the final votes to the governor.
+Emmy volunteers for the mission and is joined by her colleague, Waks.
+Before they depart, the principal handcuffs Emmy to the ballot box to ensure the votes' safety.
+During the journey, the COMELEC representative attempts to bribe them into surrendering the box.
+When they refuse, he draws a gun and mortally wounds Waks.
+Emmy strikes the shooter down with the ballot box and flees the scene.

-Emmy hides in the back of a passing truck, but later flees into the forest after overhearing police at a checkpoint telling the driver to stay silent over Waks and the COMELEC representative's deaths.
-Emmy phones Enzo, who is with her cousin Melissa and her son Jimbo.
-Two policemen, Morales and Pastor, arrive and arrest Enzo, who hides his phone.
-In prison, the officers tell Enzo that Emmy is the suspect in the double murder of Waks and the COMELEC representative.
+Emmy hides in the back of a passing truck but flees into the forest after overhearing police at a checkpoint urging the driver to remain silent regarding the murders of Waks and the COMELEC representative.
+She contacts Enzo, who is currently with her cousin Melissa and her son, Jimbo.
+Soon after, two officers, Morales and Pastor, arrive and arrest Enzo; he manages to conceal his phone.
+While in custody, the officers inform Enzo that Emmy is the primary suspect in the double murder of Waks and the COMELEC representative.
 Jimbo follows Enzo to the police station, but is captured and held hostage along with Melissa by Migs.
-He demands Emmy reveal her whereabouts but Jimbo stabs Migs, resulting in Migs shooting both Jimbo and Melissa dead as Emmy listens.
-At their rendezvous, Emmy stabs Migs in the neck with a pen and pushes him down a slope to his death.
+Migs demands Emmy reveal her location, but during the confrontation, Jimbo stabs Migs in the leg.
+In retaliation, Migs shoots both Jimbo and Melissa dead, a tragedy Emmy witnesses from a phone call.
+At their final rendezvous, Emmy avenges her family by stabbing Migs in the neck with a pen and pushing him down a slope to his death.